Cooked down to a caramelized, silky spread, Maple Pumpkin Butter adds the cozy flavors of fall to your meals with one smear or dollop!

 How to make fresh pumpkin puree

-Obviously pre-packaged puree takes out a bit of the time commitment, but in case you're like me and prefer the from-scratch route, here's how you can make fresh pumpkin puree at home.
+In case you're like me and prefer the from-scratch route because you always end up with pumpkins and squash in the fall, here's how you can make fresh pumpkin puree at home.

 Start with a small pumpkin, such as a sugar pie pumpkin.
 The big carving pumpkins have been grown specifically for carving and have tougher, stringier insides that don't lend to actual baking and consumption.